Understanding Double Vision

 Monocular diplopia is the presence of double vision in only one eye.
 Here are the different reasons for this strain of vision:

-- Astigmatism – The images you see are distorted due to a curvature of the cornea.
+- Astigmatism – The images you see are distorted due to the curvature of the cornea.

 - Pterygium – A thin membrane grows on the inner area and whites of the eyes and then reaches to the cornea.